Curbside Composting in West Hants

 Prolonging the Life of Our Landfill

-- Landfills are expensive to construct and require a considerable area of land.
+Landfills are expensive to construct and require a considerable area of land.
 Once the landfill is sealed, the land is no longer usable and continuous monitoring must be performed to ensure no environmental issues arise.
-By collectively diverting our compostable material away from the landfill, we're contributing to a significant long term benefit.
+By collectively diverting our compostable material away from the landfill, we're contributing to a significant long-term benefit.

 Reducing the Need for Chemical Fertilizers